-A versatile filmmaker Sean James Garland has written, directed, shot, photographed, edited and scored much of his own work.
-He has also collaborated with other established filmmakers, artists, cinematographers, editors, composers and crews.
+A versatile filmmaker Sean James Garland has written, directed, DP’ed and edited much of his own work.
+In addition he has also collaborated with other filmmakers, artists, editors and crews.

-After kickstarting his career (and making tea) on such films as Jim Sheridan's In The Name of The Father and Neil Jordan's Interview With The Vampire Garland went on to write & direct numerous short films, music promos, corporates and documentaries.
+After kickstarting his career (and making tea) on such films as Jim Sheridan's In The Name of The Father and Neil Jordan's Interview With The Vampire Garland went on to write & direct two independent features, numerous short films, music promos, commercials and corporates.

-'Banshee' is a supernatural drama in the tradition of Charles Laughton's Night of the Hunter and Peter Weir's Picnic At Hanging Rock.
-It was sound-posted and mixed by Oscar Winner Jim McKee at Francis Ford Coppola's American Zoetrope in San Francisco, California.
+‘Banshee’, a supernatural drama in the tradition of Charles Laughton's Night of the Hunter and Peter Weir's Picnic At Hanging Rock. was sound-posted and mixed by Oscar Winner Jim McKee at Francis Ford Coppola's American Zoetrope in San Francisco, California.
 It is available to watch on Amazon Prime.

 Long Island Bridie Pictures is a copyright of Sean James Garland.